Black Speech

-The Black Speech is one of the fictional languages constructed by J. R. R. Tolkien for his legendarium, where it was spoken in the evil realm of Mordor.
+The Black Speech is one of the languages constructed by J. R. R. Tolkien for his legendarium, where it was spoken in the evil realm of Mordor.
 In the fiction, Tolkien describes the language as created by Sauron as a constructed language to be the sole language of all the servants of Mordor.

 Little is known of the Black Speech except the inscription on the One Ring.
 Scholars note that Tolkien constructed this to be plausible linguistically, and to sound rough and harsh.
-The scholar Alexandre Nemirovski, on linguistic evidence, has proposed that Tolkien based it on the ancient Hurrian language, which like the Black Speech was both agglutinative and ergative.
+The scholar Alexandre Nemirovski, on linguistic evidence, has proposed that Tolkien based it on the ancient Hurrian language, which like the Black Speech was agglutinative.

 Tolkien

 Objective

 The Black Speech is one of the more fragmentary languages in The Lord of the Rings.
 Unlike his extensive work on the Elvish languages, Tolkien did not write songs or poems in the Black Speech, apart from the One Ring inscription.
 He stated that:

 Tolkien's attitude to the Black Speech is revealed in one of his letters.
 From a fan, Tolkien received a goblet with the Ring inscription on it in Black Speech.
 Because the Black Speech in general is an accursed language, and the Ring inscription in particular is a vile spell, Tolkien never drank out of the goblet, and used it only as an ashtray.